 - Never dip any container into the snowmelt pot, always use the designated ladle.
 Your container could be contaminated and taint the water source.

-- Filtering after melting is always a good idea, so bring your preferred filtration method such as a squeeze filter or UV light.
-Leave the pump filter at home, as the hose can contaminate the water source.
+- Treating after melting is always a good idea, so bring your preferred treatment method such as a squeeze filter or UV light.
+If you use a pump filter, make sure you ladle the water out of a pot into a dirty container and don't drop the hose right into the water source.

-- If the water is hot, be sure to let it cool before using your filter.
-Filtering hot water or placing hot water in a bladder can damage your water system.
+- If the water is hot, be sure to let it cool before using your treat.
+Treatinging hot water or placing hot water in a bladder can damage your water system.

 Living in close quarters can lead to illness if you’re not careful.
 Tucholke advises that you always use hand sanitizer before and after eating or handling food, going to the bathroom or cleaning.
 You’ll also want to follow hut protocols when it comes to cleaning dishware (and always use hot water and soap).